 Rohan and Mathew provide incredibly valuable input to ensure children, young people, and families are at the heart of our decisions and plans.
 Recently, Rohan’s story was shared in the press, helping to demonstrate the importance of Rohan and Mathew’s roles on our Trustee Board.

 Rohan, now 27, started chemotherapy and spent many years in and out of St James Hospital, where he first met children’s cancer charity Candlelighters.
-“The pink t-shirts of all the Candlelighters staff is something that still resonates today and makes me feel at ease.”
+Rohan said, “The pink T-shirts of all the Candlelighters staff is something that still resonates today and makes me feel at ease.”

 Rohan is National Manager for Chance to Shine, a national cricket charity.
 Before his father passed away in 2016, he donated monthly from his wage to Candlelighters, and he often said to Rohan that he needed to give something back one day.